 I may earn income from affiliate links or partnerships in this post. *Only travel when it is safe to do so and you are not putting your destination or home country at risk.
 Some recommended tours, businesses, hotels, and excursions may be closed at this time.
 Please do independent research.

 Are you curious about the best time to visit Alaska?
 Most people visit Alaska in the summer, taking advantage of the easy cruise packages.
-I get it; navigating Alaska without the convenience of a cruise ship is a bit nerve-wracking, especially when there are snow and ice to deal with.
+I get it; navigating Alaska without the convenience of a cruise ship is a bit nerve-wracking, especially when you have to deal with snow and ice.
 However, visiting Alaska in winter can be one of the most rewarding trips you will ever take.
 Easily comparable to Finland or Norway, Alaska offers Northern Lights tours, snowy landscapes, world-class skiing, and your favorite winter activities.
 There are even some great local tour companies to help you plan and coordinate a trip, so you can sit back and relax while you enjoy Alaska like a true winter wonderland.
 Visiting Alaska in winter is a great sustainable option that helps boost the local economy and diffuse mass tourism!

-I went home to visit my family this winter and I was rewarded with heavy snowfall followed by freezing temperatures which created this truly magical winter wonderland.
+I went home to visit my family this winter (winter 2019), and my home state rewarded me with heavy snowfall followed by freezing temperatures which created this truly magical winter wonderland.
 I was reminded why I love Alaska in the winter so much.
-I’ll share some of my favorite reasons to visit Alaska in the winter, tour companies to help you plan a winter getaway, the best places to visit in Alaska in winter and a sample itinerary.
+I’ll share some of my favorite reasons to visit Alaska in the winter, tour companies to help you plan a winter getaway, and the best places to visit in Alaska in winter including a sample itinerary.
 While most local Alaskans live for those short summers, this Alaskan always had a soft spot for winter. *This post was recently updated in 2021.

 One of the best things about visiting Alaska in winter is all the snowy landscapes that look straight out of a scene from Frozen.
-Alaskan winters are changing with global warming, but for now, our winters are still snow-filled winter wonderlands.
-So, head north to Alaska and see endless mountains covered with snow, river banks with fluffy snow building up, and pine trees heavy laden with fat frost crystals.
+Alaskan winters are changing with global warming, but our winters are still snow-filled winter wonderlands for now.
+So, head north to Alaska and see endless mountains covered with snow, icy river banks with fluffy snow building up, and pine trees heavy laden with fat frost crystals.

 Finding the N. Lights can be like a scavenger hunt on level 99.
 Growing up, I would get so excited when my parents would wake me up in the middle of a cold February night.
 We would bundle up and drive out to Hatcher’s Pass to see the show.
 The best way to see the lights is to book a guided tour with a local Alaskan company.
-They are your best bet to find the lights and learn some tips on how to photograph them.
-Since seeing the Northern Lights is never a guarantee, most of the companies offering tours provide insurance or a backup plan in the event of no lights.
+A guided tour is your best bet to find the lights and learn some tips on photographing them.
+Since seeing the Northern Lights is never a guarantee, most companies offering tours provide insurance or a backup plan in the event of no lights.
 Usually, the best time to see the lights is in February, but you should always check the aurora forecast and book a last mixture trip for the best possible way to see the lights.

 3. Try Winter Sports

-If you are an active person who loves the outdoors no matter the season, in fact, snow makes it better than Alaska is for you.
+If you are an active person who loves the outdoors no matter the season – in fact, snow makes it better, then Alaska is for you.
 If Alaskans are known for something, it is enjoying the great outdoors to the fullest in the rain, snow, or shine.
-In winter, there are plenty of options for skiing, snowboarding, tubing, cross country skiing, scuba diving – yeah, you heard me right – ice fishing, kayaking, fat biking, ice climbing, snowshoeing and much much more.
+In winter, there are plenty of options for skiing, snowboarding, snow machining, tubing, cross country skiing, scuba diving – yeah, you heard me right – ice fishing, kayaking, fat biking, ice climbing, snowshoeing, and much much more.
 Some of the best places for snow sports are Alyeska, Kincaid for Fat Biking, and Eagle River for X-country ski trails.

-If you’re an independent traveler, then you can rent your own gear at places like this.
+If you’re an independent traveler with cold climate training, then you can rent gear and head out on your own.
 However, Alaska is a vast wilderness full of dangers, and it is easy to find yourself unprepared for the situation either by getting lost or not having the proper gear.
 I highly suggest you book an adventure with experts, such as Ascending Path, to maximize your time in Alaska.

 4. Avoid the Crowds

 Alaska suffers from serious over-tourism during cruise ship landings in the summer.
-That means massive amounts of people arrive in Fairbanks, Anchorage, Seward, Juneau, and Sitka, all simultaneously.
+Cruise season means thousands of people arrive in Fairbanks, Anchorage, Seward, Juneau, and Sitka, all simultaneously.
 Sometimes the cruise ships carry more people than the population of our small towns.
-Tour excursions book up quickly, it is impossible to find seats at the best restaurants, and the stunning wilderness is tainted by swarms of people.
+Tour excursions book up quickly, it is impossible to find seats at the best restaurants, and the stunning nature can be tainted by swarms of people.

-To enjoy the best Alaska has to offer to avoid the crowds and take time to slowly enjoy traveling at a slower pace with the freedom to book things on a whim and travel wherever your heart takes you.
+To enjoy the best Alaska has to offer – avoid the crowds, and take time to enjoy traveling at a slower pace with the freedom to book things on a whim and travel wherever your heart takes you.
 If you are an introvert like me, you’ll love the quiet serenity that comes with visiting Alaska in winter.

 5. Get to Know the Locals